Soumyajit2411/Websites/wordpress/wp-content/plugins/simply-static/readme.txt

 Simply Static generates static (HTML) copies of your WordPress pages.
 It works a bit like a web crawler, starting at the main page of your website and looking for links to other pages to create static copies of.
 It also includes any images, CSS & JS files, and any other files that it can find a link to.

-As Simply Static is creating the static pages, it will automatically replace the URLs for the WordPress installation with either (a) absolute URLs, at a domain of your choice or (b) relative URLs, so you can host the static files on any domain or (c) URLs constructed for offline use, so you can browse the site locally on your own computer.
+As Simply Static is creating the static pages, it will automatically replace the URLs for the WordPress installation with either (a) absolute URLs, at a domain of your choice or (b) relative URLs, so you can host the static files on any domain or (c) URLs constructed for offline use, so you can browse the site locally on your computer.

 = Who should use Simply Static? =

-Simply Static is great for sites with no user interactivity, such as blogs (with comments disabled) or brochure-ware sites for small businesses (with no forms).
+Pretty much everyone, besides e-commerce or membership sites.
+They require a serious amount of interaction and user accounts, which are not available on a static website.

 = Are there any limitations? =

-Yes.
-Simply Static is only able to create a static copy of an *entire* site.
-It cannot selectively create static copies of specific pages, such as recently added posts.
-This means that if you have a site with 20,000 posts, and you add a new post, Simply Static will create a static copy of all 20,001 posts.
-This, combined with the fact that the plugin doesn't provide any kind of progress notification, means that Simply Static will provide a less-than-optimal experience for very large WordPress sites.
-We do plan to support very large sites eventually.
+You can not use plugins that require a login as there is no account system on a static website.
+This applies to e-commerce (like WooCommerce) or membership sites.

+Also, a website that relies heavily on ajax to update content in real-time is not the best project for Simply Static as a serious amount of custom development would be required.

 = How do I set up Simply Static? =